angels montessori front photo

 HYGIENE

 Trim fingernails every five days.
-Check ears and clean gently.
-It is recommended to take a bath every day after going home from school.
-Clothes should be washed and clean for school.
-Wash your child's school blanket once a week.
+Check ears and clean them gently.
+It is recommended that your child takes a bath every day after returning home from school.
+Clothes should be washed and kept clean for school.
+Wash your child's school blanket once a week

 MEDICATION & ANTIBIOTICS

-State law requires your child’s medication to be in the original prescription container with written instructions and a signed release permitting staff to dispense the medication.
-The medication must be delivered to the classroom teacher by the adult, not the child.
+State law requires that your child's medication be in the original prescription container with written instructions and a signed release permitting staff to dispense the medication.
+The medication must be delivered to the classroom teacher by an adult, not the child.
 You can find the release form on our website to fill out.
-You can also find nebulizer administration release form on our website.
+Additionally, a nebulizer administration release form is available on our website.

-Antibiotics prescribed must be given for at least 24 hours before your child can attend school.
-Many illnesses are considered noncontagious after administration of 24 hours.
-Please ask your physician specifically and relay this information to the center's staff.
-Any new medication, never prescribed before, should be given for 24 hours before returning to the center.
+Antibiotics prescribed must be taken for at least 24 hours before your child can attend school.
+Many illnesses are considered noncontagious after 24 hours of medication administration.
+Please ask your physician specifically about this and relay the information to the center's staff.
+Any new medication that has never been prescribed before should also be taken for 24 hours before your child returns to the center.

 DRESS WELL AND EAT HEALTHY

 For winter, children should layer clothing to stay warm and comfortable.
-Start with a thin base layer like long-sleeved shirt and thin tights.
+Start with a thin base layer like a long-sleeved shirt and thin tights.
 Add a mid-layer like a sweater and top it off with a warm jacket or coat.
-Children often get hot during play time and will take off jackets.
-Having two layers underneath protects them for chills.
-Springtime when the weather starts getting warmer switch to lighter clothing but still layer them.
+Children often get hot during playtime and may take off their jackets.
+Having two layers underneath protects them from chills.
+In spring, when the weather starts getting warmer, switch to lighter clothing but continue to layer them.

-A good healthy diet without excess sugar is the key to prevent illness.
-A variety of fruits and vegetables, high quality meat and more importantly sufficient food will keep your child healthy.
+A healthy diet without excess sugar is key to preventing illness.
+A variety of fruits and vegetables, high-quality meat, and, most importantly, sufficient food will keep your child healthy.
 Please avoid junk food with food coloring and other additives.